Analysis of DNA for Casey lines

 How many markers should be analyzed

 As time passes by, many submittors may become no longer interested in paying the premium to have their sample analyzed for additional markers.
 Eventually, these samples will become unviable to analyze.
 The person supporting the analysis could also die or become incapacited with the children potentially showing no interest in this project.
 For the vast majority of cases, the exposure to lose valuable DNA documentation will probably not be of great concern as most lines have many living male descendants of any particular son of an oldest proven ancestor.
 If there are numerous living male descendants, then there will remain many others to assist in the future.
 However, if you are the only surviving male of your line, it is very important that you submit as many markers that are currently available (currently 67 markers from this company analyzing our samples for this project).
 My great grandfather, William Martin Shelton (born 1847), had seven daughters and only one son.
 This son produced only one grandson who died as a teenager in 1928.
 Therefore, there are no male descendants of this Shelton line that can be tested for the Shelton DNA project even though there are around 400 living descendants (all descending from daughters born with the Shelton name at some point).
+If you know your line's male DNA may die out, it is very important to test the maximum number of markers.

 So who should we encourage to submit additional samples that would benefit this project ?
 There are three broad categories of submissions that should be sought in the near term.
 Once other submissions are analyzed, there will surely be new items of interest.
 First, for all the current submissions, we should encourage male descendants of at least two sons of our oldest proven ancestors to submit DNA samples.
 This helps us determine where the uniqueness of each marker set begins.
 It also provides more evidence connecting these sons to their oldest proven ancestor.
 Second, everyone has their favorite candidates for possible connection to their lines.
 Your hunch (supported by traditional genealogical research) can be either dismissed by DNA evidence or further strengthened by DNA evidence.
 We must have more submissions from possible related candidates to make any progress on which lines are worthy of additional research.
 Third, we need wider participation of all Casey lines to determine those big surprises and possible connections that we all have missed to date.
 As the current submissions confirm, the Casey surname is a relatively common surname with dramatically different DNA backgrounds.
 Only larger sample sizes (more submissions) can reveal where other clusters will form.